maxmahlke/classy/docs/index.rst

 .. role:: gray

-..
-TODO: Update the general description once feature complete

-A ``python`` tool to classify asteroid reflectance spectra in the framework of the asteroid taxonomy presented in `Mahlke, Carry, and Mattei 2022
+A tool to acquire, explore, analyse, and classify asteroid reflectance spectra.
+Originally designed for classification in the taxonomy of
-<https://arxiv.org/abs/2203.11229>`_ and to compare with spectra in
-public repositories.\ [#f1]_
+`Mahlke, Carry, and Mattei 2022 <https://arxiv.org/abs/2203.11229>`_, it now offers multiple taxonomic systems and a suite of qualitfy-of-life features for spectroscopic analysis.\ [#f1]_

 .. image:: gfx/ceres_classification.png
  :align: center